-Additional guidance regarding interpretation of the need for ecology surveys in relation to bats and buildings, including dwellings, is provided in a separate Advisory Note which can be accessed at Appendix A.
+A Additional guidance regarding interpretation of the need for ecology surveys in relation to bats and buildings, including dwellings, is provided in a separate Advisory Note which can be accessed at Appendix A.

-Surveys must be carried out by a suitably qualified ecologist (a member of the Chartered Institute of Ecology and Environmental Management or similar) at the correct time of year, using methods that are appropriate for the species and the area.
-Surveys should be up to date and ideally from the most recent survey season.
+Surveys must be carried out by a suitably qualified ecologists (a member of the Chartered Institute of Ecology and Environmental Management or similar) at the correct time of year, using relevant best practice guidance methods that are appropriate for the species and the area.
+Surveys and reports should be valid in accordance with best practice guidance regarding the should be up to date and ideally from the most recent survey season.